HadoopGenomics/Hadoop-BAM/README.txt

 Hadoop-BAM can be run directly, outside Hadoop, as long as it and the Picard and Hadoop .jar files as well as the Apache Commons CLI .jar provided by Hadoop ("lib/commons-cli-1.2.jar" for version 1.1.2) are in the Java class path.
-Alternatively use the bundled jar (hadoop-bam-jar-with-dependencies-X.Y.jar).
+Alternatively use the bundled jar (hadoop-bam-jar-with-dependencies-X.Y.Z.jar).
 In addition, depending on the Hadoop version, there may be more dependencies from the Hadoop lib/ directory.
 A command such as the following:

    java org.seqdoop.hadoop_bam.cli.Frontend

-Is equivalent to the "hadoop jar hadoop-bam-X.Y.jar" command used earlier.
+Is equivalent to the "hadoop jar hadoop-bam-X.Y.Z.jar" command used earlier.
 This has limited application, but it can be used e.g. for testing purposes.

 Note that the "-libjars" way of passing the paths to the Picard .jars will not